Monday, October 14, 2024

 Good pitching may win a lot of ball games.
 But if all you have is good pitching, well, you leave 8 men on base in six innings, 5 in the first 4 when driving in a couple of them might have been huge, and lose a must win playoff game.
 So get some bats, Tigers, or figure out how to get better production out of what you've got.
 We hit .224 in the playoffs yet went 4-3.
 Imagine what could be done with another thirty points on team batting.

 The pitching on the whole feels solid looking forward.
 If, and this is big, if you get more starters after Tarik Skubal.
 Folks can say all they want about bullpen games and pitching chaos, but going through six and seven pitchers a game won't work over a 162 game regular season.
 I think it only works in the playoffs because teams naturally press, naturally put more pressure on themselves, at such times.
-Unless you carry a staff of 17, that won't get you back to the show next year.
+Unless you carry a staff of 17, pitching chaos won't get you back to the show next year.
 Either develop or find at least three more starters, Tigers.
 Then a bullpen game once every five days isn't unthinkable.

 In short, I believe we played over our heads and caught the breaks late in 2024.
 While it was fun, we need more than that to contend in 2025.
 I don't think the team of the future is in the Motor City yet.
 But despite the negative tone here, this is a team which has tasted winning.
 There is a solid core.
 It's time time build on that.